Comparing Different Types of Facial Fillers

 As we get older, our skin changes.
 Wrinkles and fine lines appear, and we slowly lose volume in our cheeks and lips.
 The good news is that we can make ourselves look younger and rejuvenated without undergoing a New Jersey facelift or other surgical procedures.

-Facial fillers are gel-like chemicals that your doctor can inject under the skin to round out facial volume, smooth wrinkles, fill lines, and enhance contours of the face.
-Some of the things that fillers can do include:
+Injectable facial fillers are gel-like chemicals that your doctor can inject under the skin to round out facial volume, smooth wrinkles, fill lines, and enhance contours of the face.
+Some of the things that dermal fillers can do include:

 - Smooth lines around your eyes, nose, and mouth